TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Introduction

-In this work, the main contribution is the proposal of a novel pipeline for reducing the inference costs of LLMs through the suppression and later-on reconstruction of function words.
+In this work, the main contribution is the proposal of a novel pipeline called TRIM.
+This pipeline reduces the inference cost of LLMs by omitting easily-inferable words, which are later on reconstructed using much smaller specifically trained language models.
 This approach is orthogonal to other optimization techniques, and could be applicable as LLMs continue to grow in size and capabilities.
-We also propose an algorithm to check and define the applicability of this technique in different domains, selecting the most proper function words set, and analyzing the lose in performance as the percentage of saved tokens increases.
-Additionally, we provide an experimental evaluation in the context of general knowledge question-answering.
-In this setting, the output length is more relevant than the input query, making the applicability of our technique more evident.
-The results show that even suppressing around one fifth of the full text, models that are hundreds of times smaller can reconstruct distilled text without losing significant text quality.
+To support this pipeline, we propose also an algorithm designed to sort a list of words by how easily they can be inferred from the context based on a corpus of texts, as well as a technique to experimentally define the length of the set of words based on metrics losses as the percentage of saved tokens increases.
+To support our evaluation, we developed a new dataset specifically designed for the reconstruction task and covering five different text generation types.
+Additionally, we introduce a new evaluation metric tailored to assess reconstruction performance, focusing on the words omitted and subsequently inferred.
+The results show that even omitting around one fifth of the full text, models that are hundreds of times smaller can reconstruct distilled text without losing significant text quality according to different metrics, keeping the semantic meaning practically intact.